RestoreMonarchyPlugins/rpi5-unturned-server/README.md

 # Unturned ARM Server
-Docker image for running Unturned Dedicated Server on ARM devices (Raspberry Pi 5)
+Docker image for running Unturned Dedicated Server on ARM device Raspberry Pi 5

 ## Enabling Root User
 Set the password for the root user using this command: